 Bringing back Paul Greengrass and Matt Damon (who wouldn’t reprise the role unless Greengrass was also attached to the project), the movie takes place a decade after Bourne exposed Operation Blackbriar and disappeared, presumed dead.
-He has since recovered from his amnesia and now lives of the winnings from illegal fights in Tsamantas, at the Greek-Albanian border.
-In Reykjavik, Iceland, Nicky Parsons (Julia Stiles) hacks into mainframe server of CIA to expose its black ops, but her system breach alerts the head of CIA’s cyber ops division Heather Lee (Alicia Vikander) and CIA Director Robert Dewey (Tommy Lee Jones).
+He has since recovered from his amnesia and now lives off the winnings from illegal fights in Tsamantas, at the Greek-Albanian border.
+In Reykjavik, Iceland, Nicky Parsons (Julia Stiles) hacks into the mainframe server of the CIA to expose its black ops, but her system breach alerts the head of the CIA’s cyber ops division Heather Lee (Alicia Vikander) and CIA Director Robert Dewey (Tommy Lee Jones).
 Parsons finds Treadstone files concerning Bourne’s recruitment and decides to go to Greece and tell him about them, not knowing that Dewey is sending an Asset (Vincent Cassel) to take care of both.

-Using a secret from Bourne’s past involving his father as plot device, Jason Bourne picks up where The Bourne Ultimatum left off in a clear attempt to create drama from new revelations – a move that, in turn, makes the film seem like more of the same, especially considering how many plot points are rehashed from The Bourne Supremacy (2004).
-There is a new program called “Iron Hand;” a death that echoes another one from that movie; Bourne ending up in Berlin; a CIA director working secretly with an operative to kill Bourne; and even a car chase in the end.
-It is as if Greengrass loved what he did in that film so much that he wanted to repeat it – but since Star Wars: Episode VII (2015) this sort of thing is becoming really tiring.
+Using a secret from Bourne’s past involving his father as a plot device, Jason Bourne picks up where The Bourne Ultimatum left off in a clear attempt to create drama from new revelations — a move that, in turn, makes the film seem like more of the same, especially considering how many plot points are rehashed from The Bourne Supremacy (2004).
+There is a new program called “Iron Hand,” a death that echoes another one from that movie, Bourne ending up in Berlin, a CIA director working secretly with an operative to kill Bourne and even a car chase in the end.
+It is as if Greengrass loved what he did in that film so much that he wanted to repeat it — but since Star Wars: Episode VII (2015) this sort of thing is becoming really tiring.